How 3 blog posts and 3 newsletters generated £100k of business for an auditor

 From the conversations I have had with auditors from small firms recently, I think there are quite a few auditors wondering how to win more audit work.

-As an aside, I (and Jon) see this feast and famine scenario happen regularly with small professional practices.
+As an aside, as a business coach for accountants, I see this feast-and-famine scenario happen regularly with small professional practices.
 I.e. when you are busy, the marketing activity dries up.
-Consequently, a famine situation then happens a little while later...
+Consequently, a famine situation then happens a little while later…

 What were the lessons my client learnt, and how can you replicate this for your small firm?